avantrec/avantrec.github.io/sonoplus-faq/index.md

 SonoPlus supports multiple simultaneous AirPlay streams from different Apple devices to different Sonos speakers, and works with speakers that are grouped via the Sonos app.

-Speaker volume, play/pause, next/previous track are all controlled by the sending device, as with any other AirPlay device.
+Speaker volume, play/pause, next/previous track are all controlled by the sending device, as with any other AirPlay speaker.

 ## How does the SonoPlus AirPlay feature work?